infinitered/cr-2024-intermediate-workshop-lessons/05-widgets.md

 ### Goal

-Learn how to use config plugins like `react-native-android-widget` and `expo-apple-targets` to extend our app far beyond its screens and icon, creating homescreen widgets that read data from our app.
+Learn how to use config plugins like `react-native-android-widget` and `expo-apple-targets` to extend our app far beyond its screens and icon, creating home screen widgets that read data from our app.

 ### Concepts